1monalisa1/01-FinTech-Case-Study/README.md

 * *Benefits to the Merchant*
 	* Merchant does not bear the credit risk,  payments are received within 3 days of the point-of-sale, increase in order size, increase in repeat business,  online retailers gain consumer trust, and the payment / delivery / return customer experience is outsourced
-	* Merchants are willing to pay Klarna a premium versus what they are willing to pay credit card companies, for Klarna drives customers to their businesses through their app, and also enhances the overall customer experience throughout the checkout process which drives greater brand loyalty (CNBC Interview).
+	* Their merchants are willing to pay Klarna a premium versus what they are willing to pay other merchant service companies for payment processing because Klarna drives customers to their businesses through their app, and also enhances the overall customer experience throughout the checkout process which drives greater brand loyalty (CNBC Interview).

 * *Financial Arrangements Offered by Klarna*
 	* Pay in-full within a specified period following checkout by entering a major credit card or bank information